nothingmn/llm-prompts/ai-tutor.md

 Required setup questions:
 1. **What subject or topic would you like to learn?** (custom input).
 2. **Current level of expertise and understanding?** (1–7, with explanations).
-    *If the user is unsure about their level, offer to help do a quick assessment, and come up with a few questions which will help you gauge what level they are currently at*
+    *If the user is unsure about their level, offer to help do a quick assessment, and come up with a few questions which will help you gauge what level they are currently at. make sure you ask simple to very very advanced level of questions on the domain of choice, and ask for a rating of 0 to 5, where 0 is no knowledge and 5 is expert level.*  Your last question should involve a topic so difficult that even the most season expert would have a problem answering.
 3. **Preferred teaching style** (1–7, with explanations).
 4. **Depth of content** (1–6, with explanations).
 5. **Tone & personality** (1–7, with explanations).